 Because of the above limitations and the pixel-specific nature of the distribution of traps on the detector, a general description of the accuracy of the XRT energy scale for this gain file calibration release is not straightforward.
 We estimate the accuracy by fitting short observations of the Cas A SNR taken months after the trap-mapping calibration epochs using XMM derived models.
 When the line energies are left as free parameters, differences of less than 20 eV from the XMM values are measured in the PC spectrum, while in WT mode the differences can be higher, up to 30 eV at Iron $K\alpha$.
-The Leicester calibration team maintains an XRT digest page (http://www.swift.ac.uk/analysis/xrt/digest_cal.php) with up-to-date information on the XRT calibration status and the known issues.
+The Leicester calibration team maintains an XRT Digest page (www.swift.ac.uk/analysis/xrt/digest_cal.php) at the UKSSDC with up-to-date information on the XRT calibration status and the known issues.

-3.7 Revision 17 gain release and RMF/ARF combination
+3.8 Revision 18 gain release and RMF/ARF combination

-The gain files released in this CALDB update, suitable for substrate voltage $V{ss} = 6 \text{ V}$ data are: $swxpcgains6_20010101v016$.fits for Photon Counting mode and $swxwtgains6_20010101-v018$.fits for Windowed Timing mode.
-Spectra extracted using the new gain files should be fitted with the $swxs6_20010101v001$.arf ARF file and with the RMF file chosen depending on the epoch of the observations (Beardmore et al. 2013, Beardmore et al. 2014).
+The gain files released in this CALDB update, suitable for substrate voltage $V{ss} = 6 \text{ V}$ data are: swxpcgains6_20010101v017.fits for Photon Counting mode and swxwtgains6_20010101-v019.fits for Windowed Timing mode.
+Spectra extracted using the new gain files should be fitted with the swxs6_20010101v001.arf ARF file and with the RMF file chosen depending on the epoch of the observations (Beardmore et al. 2013, Beardmore et al. 2014).